Credits

 Cary Carson, Edward Chappell, Willie Graham, Jeff Klee, and Carl Lounsbury joined us in the reexamination of the early house at the Addison Plantation.
 Staff from the Thomas Stone National Historic Site, including Scott Hill, allowed us to meet at their visitor center in La Plata.
 Mr. and Mrs. Michael J. Sullivan also provided a place to meet by inviting us to use their lodge at Mount Victoria.

-Francis Gray, Mario Harley, Rico Newman, Selita Proctor, Mervin Savoy, Jesse Swann, and Barry Wilson, all members of the Piscataway Conoy Tribe of Maryland, and Gabrielle Tayac, Piscataway Indian Nation, provided important support for the work undertaken at the Posey and Zekiah Fort sites and we thank them for their interest in the project.
+Francis Gray, Mario Harley, Rico Newman, Selita Proctor, Mervin Savoy, Jesse Swann, and Barry Wilson, all members of the Piscataway Conoy Tribe of Maryland, and Gabrielle Tayac, a member of Piscataway Indian Nation, provided important support for the work undertaken at the Posey and Zekiah Fort sites and we thank them for their interest in the project.

 Michael A. Smolek, Cultural Resources Manager at the Naval Air Station Patuxent River, assisted with our effort to include information about sites on the Navy base.
 We are also grateful to Thomas Wright (Naval Support Facility Indian Head) and Julie Darsie (Naval Facilities Engineering Command) for their considerable help with preparing data for publication on this website.